You’ve heard that “content is king” again and again, but if your audience isn’t actually seeing the content you produce, then it’s a waste.

 We’re always keeping an eye on what methods digital content distribution companies are using, and so should you!

 In 2019 (and beyond), focus on creating a variety of content that sparks interest in your readers and increases engagement.
 You want people to rely on you as a source of authoritative, trustworthy information.
-Then, take that content and market it to your target audience through several methods.
+Then, take that content and market it to your target audience through several methods and measure the results.

 Don’t be afraid to expand and use a platform you’ve never tried before.
 Content marketing isn’t a one-size-fits-all technique, so experiment to find the strategy that works best for your business.